ibm-bluemix-mobile-services/bms-samples-cordova-helloworld/README.md

 Check the following items:

 - Verify that you correctly pasted the route value without the slash at the end.
-- Double check the [README](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core) of the core plugin to ensure your development environment is working.
+- Double check the [README](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core) of the core plugin to ensure your development environment is set up correctly.
 - Check the Xcode or Android debug log for more information.
 - Check the status of your App in Bluemix.